 Mitsubishi ASX VS Kia Sportage

-- Interior space
+- Lots of space

-- Iffy ride and handling
+- Great ride and handling

 |Fuel Type||Regular Unleaded Petrol|